 If extreme weather conditions require closing of the building(s) to the public, you will be notified by management if you are not expected to report to work.
-Highland Township and Activity Center employees are eligible for pay in proportion to the number of hours they normally are scheduled to work that day and Highland Transportation drivers are eligible to 4 hours of pay if scheduled to work that day and notified to not report to work.
+Highland Township and Activity Center employees are eligible for pay in proportion to the number of hours they normally are scheduled to work that day.